kabelj/AA6XA-Logger/README.md

 - Mode
 - My SOTA Peak
 - S2S Peak
+The operator's callsign is taken from the settings file.

 For the Parks export, which is just an ADIF files, all of the fields are written to the file.
 "Date" is used for both the <qso_date> and